labordynamicsinstitute/replicability-training-ciqss/replication-challenge.md

 Tutorial (optional, as needed)

 - After the status update, we will provide a brief tutorial on how to create releases on Github, and how to publish releases from Github to Dataverse or Zenodo.
+  - Follow-up: the tutorial was about how to use Github to convey the necessary information.
+[Notes](https://github.com/larsvilhuber/reproduction-105683-sp3-dwxhg9/blob/lars/NOTES.md).
+Participants were emailed a link to a recording.
+Others should contact Marie if they want to watch the tutorial.

 ### 1 November 2022 9h30-10h30